CIP-III Advanced Certificate A Step Above

 The CIP-III is not for everyone, and we expect it to be a small elite who takes it.
 It elevates the role of competition analysts to advisors to decision-makers on the best strategic options available in a crowded, changing marketplace.
 Strategy is one area where imagination, analytics and behavioral economics come together for real-life, practical implementation of delivering strategic impact.

-Learn from the leading authorities in the field Heather Hallenbeck, Leo Boulton, and Meghan Dewitt Suritz, three practitioners with vast experience interacting with senior executives, and one passionate educator… Ben Gilad.
+Learn from the leading authorities in the field Heather Hallenbeck, Jay Nakagawa, Leo Boulton, and Meghan Dewitt Suritz, four practitioners with vast experience interacting with senior executives, and one passionate educator… Ben Gilad.

 Using Cognitive Biases to Drive Your CI Message

 Most of you know about cognitive biases.
 We are told they are bad, distort decisions and affect judgments.
 But they are used extensively in marketing, advertising and government policies to affect behavior.
 And if they are used to enhance the acceptance of competitive intelligence in an organization, this is much more beneficial than delivering a message/report no one wants to hear, which is therefore ignored.
 In this course, Ben will explore how Nudge theory can help us deliver important messages to management, and more broadly, how to use management’s cognitive biases when delivering reports and making our recommendations as competition analysts.